taciobelmonte/flashcards/README.md

 2 - Run yarn start (or npm start)

 It's done!
 You should have Flashcard Mobile App running straight way...

+##Platform
+This app was tested in IOS platform.

+## Future implementations
+Test in Android Platform.

 ## Project Structure
 ```bash